Tooth Filling

 For patients without dental insurance, Atlas Dental is pleased to offer dental financing through Dentalcard.
 Affordable payment plans start at 7.95% for terms of 6 months to 6 years.
 To learn more about Dentalcard dental treatment financing, follow this link.

-What Are The Steps In The Tooth Filling Procedure?
+Steps In The Tooth Filling Procedure

-The tooth filling procedure is typically straightforward and can often be completed in a single dental visit.
 The duration of the procedure may vary depending on factors such as the size and location of the cavity, the type of filling material used, and the complexity of the case.
 If you have further questions about the Dental Filling procedure, please contact us.

 tooth filling procedure